AdobeDocs/campaign-classic.en/help/workflow/using/deduplication-merge.md

     ![](assets/uc_merge_advanced_parameters.png)

 1. The **[!UICONTROL Merge]** tab is added to the **[!UICONTROL Deduplication]** configuration screen.
 We will use this tab to specify the data to merge when performing deduplication.

+## Configuring the fields to merge {#configuring-rules}

+Here are the rules we want to use to merge the data into a single record:

+* Keep the most recent name (first name and last name fields),
+* Keep the most recent mobile phone,
+* Keep the oldest phone number,
+* All fields in a group must be non-null to be eligible for the final record.

+To configure these rules, follow these steps:

-To do this, click the **[!UICONTROL Add]** button.
+1. Open the **[!UICONTROL Merge]** tab, then click the **[!UICONTROL Add]** button.

     ![](assets/uc_merge_add.png)

-## Configuring the rules {#configuring-rules}

-1. Specify the identifier of the group of fields to be merged.
+1. Specify the identifier and label of the group of fields to be merged.

     ![](assets/uc_merge_identifier.png)

 1. Indicate the conditions for selecting the records to be taken into account.

+    In this example, we want to take into account **[!UICONTROL First Name]** and **[!UICONTROL Last Name]** fields that are not empty only.

     ![](assets/uc_merge_filter.png)

-1. Sort on date to select the most recent first name and last name.
+1. Sort on modification date in order to select the most recent name.

     ![](assets/uc_merge_sort.png)

 1. Select the fields to merge.
-In our case, we want to keep the first name, last name, and date.
+In this example, we want to keep the first name and last name fields.

     ![](assets/uc_merge_keep.png)

-1. The rule is added to the set of rules and a new element is added to the workflow schema.
+1. The fields are added to the set of data to merge and a new element is added to the workflow schema.

+    Repeat these steps to configure the mobile phone and phone fields.

     ![](assets/dedup8.png)